JuliusTechCo/JuliusGraph/FAQ.md

 1. How does Julius Graph Engine differ from other software packages that also use computational DAGs, such as Dask, Tensorflow and Dagger.jl?

     Julius RuleDSL is specifically designed for efficient creation and execution of computational DAGs.
 It offers much better performance and scalability, as shown in our [tutorials](https://juliustechco.github.io/JuliusGraph) and [benchmark](https://juliustechco.github.io/JuliusGraph/dev/pages/t007_benchmark.html).
 In addition, Julius RuleDSL is low-code, it takes much less code and efforts to implement the same functionality than other tools.

+### Development Environment
+1. What IDE does Julius support?

+    Jupyter lab/notebook and VScode.

+2. How do I debug a large computational DAG?

+    Julius offers great tools for debugging.
+Using Julius web UI, a developer can quickly navigate and visualize every intermediate results in the computational DAG, allowing quickly track down of bugs to individual nodes.
+Julius offers an API call that can download the entire state (including data and Atom) of any node in the distributed DAG to his/her local computer, and recreate the error conditions locally.
+Then the developer then can attach a debugger to the Atom and step through its execution to pin down the error.

+3. What if there is an error in the computational DAG?

+    Julius offers great error handling and recovery capabilities.
+When there is an error, the web UI will highlight the node with the error and bring a user to the node with one click.
+By default, the DAG execution will halt until the error is corrected.
+Julius also supports a trigger mechanism that allows errors to be automatically reported and handled, so that the DAG execution can proceed with errors.